 I have even flat out been told that I am overconfident and too much of a leader and unapproachable and that they are jealous of my abilities.
 Sorry, not sorry.

-I am confident in my life decisions and daily challengs and I won’t apologize for that.
-I don’t need random affirmation from strangers or aquaintances.
+I am confident in my life decisions and daily challenges and I won’t apologize for that.
+I don’t need random affirmation from strangers or acquaintances.
 I’m not a whiner.

 It’s exhausting to “play the game” at social events.

 I seldom attend work parties with my husband.
 The plastered-on fake smiles that don’t reach the eyes, the weak drinks in sweaty palms, the tasteless overcooked food.
 Networking?
 Helping my husband’s career?
 No one cares if I’m there or not.
 They don’t even notice.